louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ####What are the different funding opportunities available to entrepreneurs?
 Your answer should reflect the advantages and disadvantages of funding a business idea through the routes you describe?
 (20) (4 occurrences)

-####As a venture capatalist, what criteria would you use to evaluate an investment opportunity (10 marks)
+####As a venture capitalist, what criteria would you use to evaluate an investment opportunity (10 marks)

 A Venture capitalist is usually an individual investor that looks to take equity in a company in return for a stake of the business returns.
 Venture capatilists are open to large risks in order to achieve higher returns and will work closely with the organisation in order to achieve this.